insideout10/wordlift-docs/docs/overview.rst

 increasing traffic on your website (more on `Schema.org Actions <http://searchengineland.com/schema-user-actions-now-available-189421>`_ from the Search Engine Land website).

 =================
-If I add schema.org markup will I jump on top of the Search results?
+If I add Schema.org markup will I jump on top of the Search results?
 =================

-       :warning: This documentation is still under construction.
+No, Schema.org is worth implementing right now but might have no immediate result on your SERP positionings.
+Adding Schema.org does help creating rich snippets for your pages but most importantly it’s about creating content that machines can understand and reference.

+There are a growing number of services (including Google) that try to make use of this kind of information: ensuring that you are *directly* controlling the data you care about it is a good thing.